cesarrodrig/pos-tagger/README.md

 The goal is to train a model(s) to predict `UPOS` of each word in a sentence using the other fields as features.

+## Approach

+### Baseline Model

+As a first step, we implement a baseline model so that we can compare other models against it.
+This model works by counting the frequency that each tag appears for each word and, during prediction, returns the most frequent tag.
+If the word has not been seen before, it returns the noun tag.

+This model is the simples solution and it can achieve an accuracy of 90% [1](https://nlp.stanford.edu/fsnlp/) if trained with large datasets due to getting common words like `a` and `the` right a lot.
+Nevertheless, its performance is not great for unknown words at around 50%.